See How Visible Your Brand is in AI Search Get Free Report

 2. Real-Time Responsiveness: The architecture handles real-time tasks well.
 Sensory inputs without complex processing trigger behaviors.
 This allows quick responses to environmental changes.

-3. Scalability: It is highly scalable.
+1. Scalability: It is highly scalable.
 Basic behaviors can be added first, then more complex layers like path planning.
-As complexity increases, core functions remain strong.
+In scenarios involving Multi-Robot Coordination, scalability is crucial for synchronizing multiple robots, enabling them to cooperate efficiently while executing layered tasks.

 Limitations of Subsumption Architecture